iay/shibboleth-idp-docker/README.md

 This Docker build is therefore based on the `oracle-java8` tagged variant of the [`dockerfile/java`](https://registry.hub.docker.com/u/dockerfile/java/) image.
-This is an automated build providing the latest Oracle JDK in an Ubuntu 14.04 (Trusty Tahr) environment.
+This is an automated build providing the latest Oracle JDK in an Ubuntu 14.04 LTS (Trusty Tahr) environment.
 It's quite a large image (about 750MB) but as I use it for most of my development it's shared between many containers and I don't find the size to be a significant issue in practice.